This is a weekly update on my progress to document the history, perspectives, and narratives of the metaverse.

 Until recently I have used generative AI to create visual assets in my work.
 But due to concerns about the ethicality of the training data used to generate some of these models, I have looking into generative AI tools that use models created from a licensed body of work.

 TLDR: It’s been a struggle.
-Bria AI creates excellent real-world results, but struggles with anything fictional.
+Bria AI creates excellent real-world results, but fails with anything fictional.
 The output quality of Adobe Firefly is, well, bad.
 The solution by Getty is still invite only.
 Meh.